reboottime/Agentic-AI/ai-agents-python/README.md

 This course focuses on building AI agents from the ground up using Python, emphasizing core principles over framework dependencies.

-## Coding Tasks
+## Tasks

+- coding tasks
   - [ ] Implement  Game Framework manually
   - [ ] Tool registration and management codebase
   - [ ] Implement README agent using the final architecture, see module4 topic 4 and module3 topic 10
+- [ ] recap the course as a whole

 ## Course Modules